- Influenza must be notified by pathology services in writing within 5 days of laboratory confirmation.

 Outbreak measures for influenza

-Aged and other residential care facilities, healthcare facilities and childcare centres are all special areas at higher risk of influenza outbreaks.
+Aged and other residential care facilities, healthcare facilities, correctional facilities, and childcare centres are all settings at higher risk of influenza outbreaks.

 Aged and residential care facilities

-Prevention in these settings is best achieved by the highest possible rates of vaccination of both residents and carers.
+Prevention in these settings is best achieved by high rates of vaccination of both residents and carers.

 Specific infection control measures should be implemented in the event of: